 Happy Mother’s Day!
 Use this simple fruit mask to nourish, brighten, remove toxins, and lightly exfoliate the skin.
 Perfect for pampering on Mother’s Day or once a week!

-a small slice of papaya (no seeds or skin)
+– 1 small slice of Papaya (no seeds or skin)

 Papaya contains papain, which is a natural enzyme that mildly exfoliates.
 Papayas also contain many vitamins and nutrients, including vitamins C, A, E, and K.

-If your skin is more on the oily side try bentonite (if you use bentonite, you will definitely need to add distilled water or hydrosol to the recipe, since this clay absorbs a lot of liquid) or French clay.
-If your skin is on the dry side (including dehydrated skin) I suggest rhassoul or blue clay.
-Very dry skin may want to omit the clay and just use plain papaya on the skin, or mix the papaya with a little honey or agave.
+If your skin is more on the oily side try Bentonite (if you use Bentonite, you will definitely need to add distilled Water or Hydrosol to the recipe, since this Clay absorbs a lot of liquid) or French Clay.
+If your skin is on the dry side (including dehydrated skin) I suggest Rhassoul or Blue Clay.